openstate/amsterdam-subsidies/README.md

 # running

-`docker-compose up -d` and remember to run `update.sh` in the container every once in a while
+`cd docker && docker-compose up -d` and remember to run `update.sh` in the container every once in a while

 # contact